|

 owned by Hudson-Belk.
 The architect is Enviroteck of Raleigh

-and the builder is Metal Building System of North Carolina, Inc.,
+and the builder is Metal Building System of North Carolina, Inc.

-headquartered in Sanford (December 3, 1978).oh, rt01aug77
+from Sanford.
+(December 3, 1978).oh, rt01aug77

 1979, Rogers Gulf Service

-and the Friendly Flower Shop on S. Main Street destroyed by fire
+and the Friendly Flower Shop on S. Main Street destroyed by fire.

 (April 17, 1979) na